bigscience-workshop/bigscience/data/oscar/README.md

 ## How pre-processing was done

+Here we used the original OSCAR 2019 release: https://oscar-project.org/post/oscar-2019/

 In general the process is to first generate jsonl version of the dataset, while filtering out entries smaller than 1K, and then run that jsonl data through Megatron-LM preprocessing tool.

 The rest of this document is the step by step process of accomplishing that in an efficient way.